CassandraMaldonado/azure_mlops_lendingclub/README.md

-# Azure Lending Club Loan Default (AutoML + Drift)
+# Azure Lending Club Loan Default Prediction

-This repo contains an end-to-end MLOps workflow on Azure Machine Learning using the public **Lending Club** dataset to predict loan default.
+An end-to-end MLOps workflow on Azure Machine Learning using the Lending Club dataset to predict loan defaults, with comprehensive drift detection and model monitoring.

 ---